shrey141/automatic-broccoli/terraform/policies/README.md

 # Policy as Code - Terraform Security & Compliance

-This directory contains automated policy checks for Terraform infrastructure code using two complementary tools:

-1. **Checkov** - AWS best practices and security checks
+This directory contains automated policy checks for Terraform infrastructure code using **Checkov** for AWS best practices and security checks.
-2. **OPA (Open Policy Agent)** - Custom business rules and organizational policies

 ## 🎯 Purpose